MelodicXP/reading-notes/401/401class4.md

 1. **What type of database is the best fit for the complex query intensive environment?**

     SQL databases are a good fit for complex query intensive environments.
-They use a structured query language (SQL) for defining and manipulating data, which is very powerful.
+They use a structured query language (SQL) for defining and manipulating data.
 SQL databases can efficiently handle complex queries, which is not a strength of NoSQL databases.

 2. **What type of database is the best fit for hierarchical data storage?**